realivanivani/realivanivani.github.io/_posts/2024-06-12-Manufacturing-Cpk-post.md

 * **Process Stability:** Cpk assumes the process is in statistical control.
 If the process is unstable, Cpk might be misleading.

 ### Visual Representation
 A visual representation can often be more intuitive than just numbers.
 Control charts, histograms, and capability histograms can provide valuable insights into process behavior and performance.
+That is the added value

 **Remember:** While numerical values provide a quantitative measure, it's essential to combine them with visual analysis and process knowledge for a comprehensive understanding.